max-bazarov/BBQ-manager/docs/models.md

 - name
 - unit
 - price
+- archived

 The `Material` model represents the material used during the procedure.
 Some procedures require a different amount of materials, e.g. coloring long hairs take more materials than coloring short hairs.
+If price of the material is changed, we should not update material price, because it will affect historic data.
+So, new material should be created and old one should be archived.

 ## EmployeeProcedure
 Fields: